FriendsOfTYPO3/extension_builder/README.rst

 The *Extension Builder* helps you to develop a TYPO3 extension based on the domain-driven MVC framework `Extbase <https://docs.typo3.org/m/typo3/book-extbasefluid/master/en-us/0-Introduction/Index.html>`__ and the templating engine `Fluid <https://docs.typo3.org/m/typo3/book-extbasefluid/master/en-us/8-Fluid/Index.html>`__.

+It provides a graphical editor to define domain models and their relations as well as associated controllers with basic actions.
+It also provides a mask to define extension metadata, frontend plugins and backend modules that use the previously defined controllers and actions.
-It provides a graphical editor to specify and connect domain models and generates boiler plate code that can be installed and further developed.
+Finally, it generates an extension with boilerplate code that can be installed and further developed.

 :Repository:  https://github.com/FriendsOfTYPO3/extension_builder
 :Read online: https://docs.typo3.org/p/friendsoftypo3/extension-builder/master/en-us/